lizzary/Quantitative-Strategy-Management-and-Monitoring-System-Platform/readme.md

 *   `user` (`ForeignKey` to `User`): The user who created and owns this Character instance.

 **Core Methods**:
 *   `clean()`: Overridden.
 Logic similar to `BaseContainer.clean()`.
-Validates the `used_in_character` field of all associated Container instances to ensure they are not occupied by other Characters, and marks them as used upon success.
+Validates the `used_in_character` field of all associated container instances, ensuring they are not occupied by other Characters, and marks them as used upon success.
 *   `save()`: Used for instance registration.
 *   `delete()`: Overridden.
-Deregisters itself from the `InstanceHashTable`. **Note**: It does not cascade delete Containers and Labels by default.
-This functionality needs to be implemented in subclasses or deletion view logic if required.
+Deregisters itself from the `InstanceHashTable`. **Note**: It does not cascade delete containers and labels by default.
+If this functionality is needed, it must be implemented in subclasses or delete view logic.
-*   `__get_all_containers_from_character()`: Private method used to get a list of all Container instances associated with the current Character instance.
+*   `__get_all_containers_from_character()`: Private method used to get a list of all container instances associated with the current Character instance.

 **Character Association Field**:
-`CharacterContainerField` is a preset `OneToOneField` used in Character subclasses to associate Container models.
+`CharacterContainerField` is a preset `OneToOneField` used in Character subclasses to associate container models.

 ---
+## 3. Core Module Explained: Global Model Instance Hash Table

+**Location**: `/api/models/instance_hash_table/instance_hash_table.py`
+**Responsibility**: `InstanceHashTable` is a generic hash table model that uses Django's ContentTypes framework to provide globally unique UUID identifiers for any model instance in the system.
+This module implements a bidirectional mapping between model instances and UUIDs, providing the system with a unified instance identification and retrieval mechanism.

+### 3.1 Core Fields
+- `hash_value: models.UUIDField`: Stores the unique UUID identifier for the model instance.
+- `content_type: models.ForeignKey(ContentType)`: Links to Django's ContentType model, recording the model type of the target instance.
+- `object_id: models.PositiveIntegerField`: The primary key value of the associated object (the target instance's ID).
+- `content_object: GenericForeignKey('content_type', 'object_id')`: A generic foreign key field providing direct access to the actual model instance.

+### 3.2 Core Methods

+`get_uuid_for_instance(instance) -> str | None`: Static method, retrieves the UUID identifier for the specified model instance from the hash table.

+**Parameters**:
+- `instance` - Any Django model instance.
+**Returns**:
+- `str` - The instance's UUID string (if it exists).
+- `None` - If no record for the instance exists in the hash table.

+`get_instance_by_uuid(uuid_str: str) -> object | None`: Static method, retrieves the corresponding model instance via a UUID string.

+**Parameters**:
+- `uuid_str: str` - UUID string.
+**Returns**:
+- `object` - The found model instance.
+- `None` - If the UUID is invalid or no corresponding instance is found.

+---
-## 3. Model Registration System
+## 4. Model Registration System

-### 3.1 Model Registration Mechanism (`ModelRegister`)
+### 4.1 Model Registration Mechanism (`ModelRegister`)

 **Location**: `api/models/register.py`
 **Responsibility**: Automatically discovers and registers all custom Label, Container, and Character template models, ensuring they are correctly recognized and managed by the system.